LAST UPDATED: July 25, 2020 by Ryan M

 In order to qualify as Certified Angus Beef (CAB), the beef has to come from cattle that are certified on paper as having specific genetic qualities.
 For example, their bodies must be at least 51% solid black, hence the term “Black Angus.”
+The exception is the Red Angus, which is a red-brownish colored breed.

 - Brazil and the United States are the top beef producing countries in the world.